 THANK YOU FOR STOPPING BY!

-My name is Kimberly and I so appreciate you stopping by.
+My name is Kimberly and I so appreciate you visiting.
 If you have any questions about the articles on this site or resources that MLA provides, please feel free to keep in touch at kimberly[@]millenniallifeadmin.com.

 Millennial Life Admin is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to MillennialLifeAdmin.com.